I frequently get asked about how I got started making and selling handmade products.

 At first, my biggest source of customers was my own family and friends.
 As they started giving my products as gifts, I would get emails from friends of friends wanting to buy more.
 (Always put your web site or email on the label!
 Even for gifts!)

 Eventually, my biggest source of sales came from my blog.
 (I’ll let you in on a secret though – the blog itself is a lot more profitable, and less labor intensive, than maintaining a shop, so I no longer sell products.
-I’ll talk more about blogging for income one day, in another installment of this FAQS series.)
+In THIS POST I talk more about blogging your hobby.)

 Depending on what you sell, you may be able to approach one of your favorite bloggers and see if they’ll hold a giveaway for you.
 This is most likely to work with smaller blogs that you’ve seen hold giveaways before.
 You would provide the blogger with some free samples to try out and another set of goodies for them to give away.
 Sometimes you may have to pay a sponsored post fee to the blogger.
 Make sure to send them your best stuff!
 Some bloggers love giveaways, some don’t.
 My policy is to very rarely do giveaways and then only with a book I’ve written or that a close friend has written.
 You never know about other bloggers though, until you ask!